wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 How tu use a7800DS :
 --------------------------------------------------------------------------------
-Place .NDS on your SDCARD and launch with Twilight Menu++ or Unlaunch.
+Place .NDS on your SD card and launch with Twilight Menu++ or Unlaunch.
 If you want to run on a flash cart, it might work... recommend HBMENU to launch.
+Strongly recommend you run on a DSi or 3DS to get full speed.
+DS-LITE/PHAT is slow.

 When the emulator starts, click on the cartridge slot to choose a file.
 Use Up/Down to select a file, then use A to load it.